jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Generic Data Types/task.md

     }
 ```

-##### Listing 10-7: The fields x and y must be the same type because both have the same generic data type T.
+##### The fields x and y must be the same type because both have the same generic data type T.

 In this example, when we assign the integer value 5 to `x`, we let the compiler know that the generic type `T` will be an integer for this instance of `Point<T>`.
 Then when we specify 4.0 for `y`, which we’ve defined to have the same type as `x`, we’ll get a type mismatch error like this: